rubenwardy/minetest_modding_book/chapters/nodes_items_crafting.md

 In most cases, such as the door recipe, you don't care if the ingredients are always in an exact place, you just want them correct relative to each other.
 In order to do this, delete any empty rows and columns.
-In the above case, their is an empty last column, which, when removed, allows the recipe to be crafted if it was all moved one place to the right.
+In the above case, there is an empty last column, which, when removed, allows the recipe to be crafted if it was all moved one place to the right.

 {% highlight lua %}